Rio Pharmaceuticals

 What is PET?

-PET is a way to obtain quantitative neurochemical data from a living being.
-PET uses radioactive molecules with a high affinity for a specific protein in the body.
-A small amount of the compound is injected into the body, and then, radioactive decay events are recorded with a special camera.
-The location of the decay event is then mapped onto the tissue location.
-In this way, the density of the target protein at a given anatomic location can be inferred by the events recorded by the camera.
+PET scanning is a clinical means to obtain quantitative neurochemical patient data in Vivo.
+PET uses radioactive molecules (tracers) that have high binding affinity for a specific target in the body, usually a key protein associated with the disease of interest.
+A small amount of the tracer is injected, and then radioactive decay events are captured with the PET scanner.
+Then, the decay event is mapped onto the tissue location.
+In this way, the density (concentration) of the target protein of interest at a given anatomic location can be deduced.
+Thereby changes in disease pathology may be determined.

 Brain Research Laboratory